CopernicaMarketingSoftware/Documentation/Yothalot/cpp-scalar.md

 Using `<` first checks if the types of the two Scalars that are compared are the same.
 If they are different the inequality of the types is checked.
-Note that types are ordered from small to larger by: int32_t, int64_t, char *, std::nullptr_t, double.
+Note that types are ordered from small to larger by: int32_t, int64_t, const char \*, std::nullptr_t, double.
 If the types are equal the values are compared.
-The char* are compared via memcmp and a true is returned if memcmp is smaller than one or if memcmp is zero and the size of the string of the first scalar is smaller than the size of the string of the second scalar.
+The const char\* are compared via memcmp and a true is returned if memcmp is smaller than one or if memcmp is zero and the size of the string of the first scalar is smaller than the size of the string of the second scalar.
 You can use it like:
 ```cpp